Recommended Lists disease ratings

 Variety B disease (%) 6 8 10 8.7 4

-The RL 2021/22 sees the scale reset to the 2012 slope, with a lower susceptible fixed point.
-This means, compared to the RL 2020/21, the same amount of disease will result in a lower rating.
-This has reduced the yellow rust rating for many varieties, however, this does not mean that these varieties have become more susceptible since last year.
-Even on varieties now rated 3, sufficient yellow rust control can be achieved with a combination of chemical and cultural controls.
+The RL 2021/22 saw the scale reset to the 2012 slope, with a lower susceptible fixed point.
+This means, compared to the previous edition (RL 2020/21), the same amount of disease resulted in a lower rating.

 Other changes